Phone-GWP-group

 Understanding what your satellite needs from its packaging

-Your satellite packaging must actively manage the environment around the satellite itself.
-That means temperature, humidity, vibration, pressure, and contamination – managed simultaneously and continuously, without issue.
+Your satellite packaging needs to control the environment around your payload.
+This includes managing temperature, humidity, vibration, pressure, and contamination simultaneously without issue.

 Satellite packaging